Why CxO’s must embrace modern cybersecurity practices

 Listen on the go!

-According to John A. Wheeler, Senior Director Analyst at Gartner Research & Advisory, “By proactively assessing risk appetite and the value of the desired business outcome, Chief Information Officers (CIOs) and Chief Information Security Officers’ (CISOs) can transform digital risk management into a competitive advantage.
+According to John A. Wheeler, Senior Director Analyst at Gartner Research & Advisory, “By proactively assessing risk appetite and the value of the desired business outcome, Chief Information Officers’ (CIO’s) and Chief Information Security Officers’ (CISOs) can transform digital risk management into a competitive advantage.”

 Digital business has created a new ecosystem where partners add new business capabilities and security complexities.

-For the business to move forward, there is a need for CISO’s to strike a balance between what is needed in a security program and the risks to undertake.
+For the business to move forward, there is a need for CISOs to strike a balance between what is needed in a security program and the risks to undertake.
 There may be missed opportunities if this balance is not meted out.

-It is imperative for CxO’s to strategize the need to reinvent security.
+CxOs must strategize the need to reinvent security.
 While we move to the new decade, it is the perfect time to assess potential threats and take stock of the current security structures.

-To develop flexible approaches that avoid current limitations, identify business relevant objectives, and take a fresh look at security management.
+To develop flexible approaches that avoid current limitations, identify business-relevant objectives, and take a fresh look at security management.

 Address failing cybersecurity approaches